cloudmesh-community/hid-sp18-505/notebook.md

 ## Week 4 Notes
 * 2018/02/04 Re-wrote base rest app/api to have a more efficient "performance" end-point.
 * 2018/02/04 Drank beer and had chips before Super Bowl LII.
+* 2018/02/05 Started work on swagger project.
+Created docker-compose.yml, Dockerfile, and Dockerfile.mongodb as part of project's development environment.
+* 2018/02/06 More work on swagger project.
+Continued docker setup this mornging.

 ## Todos